denocris/Advanced-Computer-Architectures-and-Optimizations/Report_Opt_Techs.md

 time (s) | 0.032 | 0.110 | 0.037 | 0.025
 GFLOPs | 3.914 | 1.160 | 3.388 | 5.064

-We can easily see that the slowest approach is the *Lapack* implementation.
+Surprisingly, we can easily see that the slowest approach is the *Lapack* implementation.
 This is because it is optimized for large size problems and in our case, when the size is small, overhead slows down the performances.
 The same rule is true for the AN implementation, which result slower than the Naive one (on average.
 In some cases it was slightly higher).
 The Intrinsic approach instead results by far the fastest.